Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 Efficiency generally involves balancing coding output against the code’s longevity and it’s independent of the amount of code written.
 The higher the efficiency rate, the longer that code is providing business value.
 When you evaluate this metric, make sure to take a look at Churn as well, because a high churn rate can reduce it.

 Waydev features concrete metrics for your daily stand-ups, one-to-one meetings, code review, performance reviews, and benchmarking your stats with the industry.
-See the full picture in our 30-Day free trial.

 The quality of the work done is the most important but, at the same time, the most challenging indicator of performance to evaluate.